-Goa GBSSHE SSC 10th results to be declared on May 25 at gbshse.gov.in
+Goa SSC 10th results to be declared on May 25 at gbshse.gov.in

 Step 6: Download the same and take a printout for future reference

-About the Board
+About the Goa Board

 The Goa Board of Secondary & Higher Secondary Education is the main state board of education in the Indian state of Goa.
 It was established on May 17, 1975 under “The Goa, Daman and Diu Secondary and Higher Secondary Education Board Act, 1975”.